artalar/reatom/docs/src/content/docs/package/jsx.md

 ### Components

 Components in `@reatom/jsx` are just functions returning JSX elements.
 They neither have state nor any lifecycle associated with them.
 Because component instantiation boils down into function calls, features like `$spread` are not supported in them.

+You can put an atom with a list of other elements as a children of an element to archive rendering of a dynamic list.
+But be note that you can't put a as children a few atoms with a list and other elements, as the [fragment](https://developer.mozilla.org/en-US/docs/Web/API/DocumentFragment) is not supported to replace itself.

+> You should know that when you create a component which uses some atoms, it creates a subscription to those atoms immediately.
+The subscription will disposed only after you will put the elements to the `mount`ed node and if it will be unused after some condition rendering.
+Do not put the same elements as a children to other elements a few times!
+Recreate them with a component instead.

 ### Spreads